odgxagency/odgxagency/src/content/homepage/german/-index.md

     - "/images/homepage/clients/5.svg"

 feature:
-  - title: "Unldodck powerful tools to manage your finances"
+  - title: "cc powerful tools to manage your finances"
     content: "Our platform provides detailed insights and easy to understand analytics that help you make better decisions."
     images:
       - "/images/homepage/feature/1.png"